 Crowns can be metal free depending on cases, meaning they blend seamlessly into the natural tooth surface.
 This means you will never experience the ugly “grey collar” around the gumline of the crown that so many people find appears over time with traditional metal-ceramic crowns.

 Although there are several types of crowns, porcelain (tooth colored crown) are the most popular, because they resemble your natural teeth.
-Porcelain crowns give your teeth life like appearance can be prepared in any shape, size and color matches to surrounding teeth, giving you a natural, long-lasting beautiful smile.
+Porcelain crowns give your teeth a life like appearance and can be prepared in any shape, size and colour to match surrounding teeth, giving you a natural, long-lasting beautiful smile.

-Porcelain crown or bridges are highly durable and do not stain over time so provides enhanced aesthetics and will last many years.
+Porcelain crowns or bridges are highly durable and do not stain over time so provide enhanced aesthetics and will last many years.
 But like most dental restorations, they may eventually need to be replaced.

 A dental crown is used to do any of the following:

 To restore an already broken or fractured tooth or a tooth that has been severely worn down